 Maybe you mix the two concepts, I don't know, and calling me "single" means I don't own and share a house in Chula Vista with a landscaped backyard for California barbecues and birthday parties.
 Or a brownstone along Commonwealth Avenue in Boston big enough for piano trios.
 Or a little beachhouse along the peninsula Tróia, or perhaps an oceanview vacation-share down in the Algarve or over in Miami.

 In any case, just as we do not initially attribute “Ferrari-less” to a homeless person, neither do we see them as primarily coping with cancer or schizophrenia.
 Perhaps their immediate struggle involves not having an ID or a cellphone.
 Or vital medication.
 Or a way to get through the night.
 We may completely miss the thing that most needs resolving.

-As a professor my urgent concerns had little to do with preparation for being a logician or philosopher of science.
-I'd mastered that shit, at least enough for wall credentials and hiring prospects.
+As a professor, my urgent concerns had little to do with preparation for being a logician or philosopher of science.
+I'd mastered that stuff, at least enough for wall credentials and hiring prospects.
 What was difficult was simultaneously obtaining, transporting, organizing, and utilizing all the required infant care and household items.
 I didn't see married women parents as much ahead of me in this department, since they appeared to be doing pretty much the same squishing of outside labor and indoor tasks into the identical 24-hour frames.
 As far as I could see, their perks accrued to occasionally going to the store alone and sleeping in on weekends.
 They had zero time to offer me, in any case, any more than I had time for them.